 As such, a compensation claim following a pub or bar accident will likely depend on you being able to prove that the operator acted in a negligent fashion.
 Though this might be difficult, we will discuss the steps you can take in a later section.
-You may also benefit from the legal guidance provided by a law firm.
+You may also benefit from the legal guidance on pub accident claims and bar accident claims provided by a law firm.

 It is important to think about the long-term implications of an injury.
 We will cover this in the next section, but more severe injuries often carry serious connotations for your future health.
 Added to this, any injury which might affect your ability to work or your quality of life might be considered more severe.